PJWalker/daggerheart/content/index.md

 Various other townships and hamlets exist on the map, but

 # Backstory
-We’re starting at level one, so the character’s story need not reflect any huge amount of prior adventuring experience, but should suggest a motivation for it.
+We’re starting at level one, so the character’s story need not reflect a *huge* amount of prior adventuring experience.
+I’m looking for either fledgling adventurers, *or* unlikely heroes.  but should suggest a motivation for it.

 This is particularly true if your character is established to be *from* [[Fanewick]], since the region will be challenging *despite* it being local.